All About Scene Action Beats

 Today, I welcome back, Kelsey Bryant, an accomplished author and experienced freelance proofreader and editor.
-Thanks, Kelsey, for sharing your tips on action beats and dialogue tags!
+Thanks, Kelsey, for sharing your expertise!

 The Self-editing Process